Co1t0n/Blooket-hack-1/README.md

 Go check out @shxrkyylol

-he is the one who let me use the LICENSE and the .gitgore
+he is the one who let me use the LICENSE and the .gitgnore